BSG Blog Berezha Security Group

 Client-side biometric checks that don’t tie to server-side session validation are common in fintech apps.
 We frequently see apps where disabling a biometric prompt — through runtime manipulation or binary patching — grants full access.
 Token storage and refresh logic also appear frequently: long-lived tokens without rotation, refresh tokens stored alongside access tokens, and missing token revocation on logout.

 What to do: Treat the client as untrusted.
 All authentication decisions must be validated server-side.
 Use short-lived access tokens with secure refresh flows.
-Bind biometric authentication to cryptographic operations in the secure enclave, not just a boolean check.
+Bind biometric authentication to a hardware-backed cryptographic key whose use requires a successful biometric check — the iOS Secure Enclave / Keychain access control, or the Android hardware-backed Keystore (StrongBox where available) — not a client-side boolean.

 Hardcoded secrets and API keys